 As a mom, I’ve always thought my daughter was the coolest kid on the planet.
 But when we took our toe-headed toddler to the lesser-traveled region of eastern Guatemala, I realized I may actually be right.
 While we were in Belize, we made the trek into Guatemala to visit the ancient Mayan ruins of Tikal.
 Tikal is a UNESCO World Heritage site and is considered the Mecca of all Mayan cities.
 Skipping it would be like visiting Paris and not going to the Eiffel Tower.
 No sooner than we crossed the border into Guatemala did I notice people taking an interest in our tiny traveler.
 Not a creepy interest (believe me, moms have creeper radar, and it wasn’t creepy), it was just a genuine interest in our bubbly, blonde baby.
-Locals would come up to talk to Avery, smile at her, and even ask us if they could take her picture.
+Locals would come up to talk to our daughter, smile at her, and even ask us if they could take her picture.

 The further we journeyed into the country the more apparent our daughter’s growing stardom became.